 Figure xx the box diagram of 30 individual VAEs on the 40 webpages.
 The red lines in the boxes represent the Base-VAEs (means).

-The introduction of Base-VAE enables us to compare VAEs of pages with different complexities of contents, and get more precise predictions to their aesthetics.
+The introduction of Base-VAE enables us to compare VAEs of pages with different complexities of contents, and to get more precise predictions to their aesthetics.

 【公式】